Few sporting events have the power to transmit a national identity like cycling’s Grand Tours.

 Second in the imagination of the global sporting public to the Tour de France, the Giro d’Italia has increasingly become the Grand Tour that has captured the hearts of cycling’s cognoscenti and, of course, the Italian public.

-Italian bicycle builder, Wilier, the Veneto manufacturer with a 106-year history, is closer to the Giro than most.
+Italian bicycle builder, Wilier, the Trieste manufacturer with a 106-year history, is closer to the Giro than most.

 Claudio Salomoni, is international sales manager at Wilier.

 As an Italian, a senior manager at of one of Italy’s biggest bike manufacturers, a supplier to the WorldTour team of the defending Giro champion, Salomoni is ideally placed to give an insight in to the significance of the Giro for the Italian people and to Italian cycling.